Order of Bards, Ovates and Druids: Gatherings

+Environmental Work

+Environmental awareness and tree planting form a significant part of OBOD’s public identity.
+Since 1988 the Order has promoted a Sacred Grove tree-planting campaign, publishing material on tree planting and making donations to charities including the Woodland Trust, Tree Aid, Trees for Life, and The Children’s Forest.
+As part of the Order’s fiftieth anniversary celebrations, a Golden Anniversary Grove project was established with Trees for Life, and by 2025 this project had funded the planting of more than 2,500 trees.
+In 2023 the Order funded the planting of a ring of crab apple trees on National Trust land at the base of Glastonbury Tor.

 Leadership

 Nichols took on the role as the Order's first chief upon its founding in 1964, leading it until his death in 1974.

 In 1988, more than a decade after Nichols' passing, and after study in the Order and helping to further its reaches, Philip Carr-Gomm was asked to lead the Order.
 Other notable members also hold somewhat senior positions in the order, often with the title of "Honorary Bard".
 Other senior roles include the Pendragon, currently Damh the Bard, who is involved in the UK groves and running the Order's monthly podcast, Druidcast, as well as the Scribe, currently Stephanie Carr-Gomm.

 Eimear Burke was installed as the new Chief of the Order in June 2020.
 Burke, who had served as leader of the Kilkenny Druid Grove, was named to the position two years prior.
 Due to the social lockdown caused by the coronavirus, her installation proceeded without the special gathering of OBOD members that had originally been planned.
 The induction ceremony was broadcast on the Order's YouTube channel, with select leaders present.
 Burke has been a frequent contributor to OBOD's Tea With A Druid series as well as running a YouTube channel for the Kilkenny Grove.
 Immediately prior to Burke's installation, Philip Carr-Gomm gave a short farewell speech featuring a musical contribution in the form of bagpipe playing from his friend and trusted Order member, Chris Park.

 These senior positions within the Order are not democratically elected by the Order as a whole; rather the present officeholder chooses their successor, which is followed by a period of training, overseen by the present officeholder.
 Burke underwent two years of training with Carr-Gomm before taking up the office of Chosen Chief.

+Vera Chapman was the first Pendragon of the Order before passing the role to Will Worthington in 1991.
+Worthington illustrated several divination card sets, including The Druid Animal Oracle, The Druid Plant Oracle, and the DruidCraft Tarot, before further passing the role to Dave Smith aka.
+Damh the Bard in 2010.
+Smith was responsible for creating DruidCast, a monthly podcast of music and interviews for the Order.
+In mid-2025, Smith handed over the Pendragon role to Matt McCabe, an orchardist and councillor for North East Somerset.